njhaus/HOTN/README.md

 ---
 Choose a gametype, character, and familiar, then press "Play!"

-Add ingredients in the spellbook, then click 'Find Spells" to see spells you can cast now or spells needng one more ingredient to cast.
+Add ingredients in the spellbook, then click "Find Spells" to see spells you can cast now or spells needng one more ingredient to cast.
 Activate your familiar by clicking the familiar box to include your familiar when finding spells you can cast.